 Tips to Keep Your Dog Safe During Fireworks

-If you do plan to take your dog on an outing with fireworks, there are some things you should consider first.
+If you have worked with your dog toward this moment and you plan to take your dog on an outing with fireworks, there are a few things that you should consider first.

 Exposing an anxious dog to these kinds of activities might have the opposite effect of what you hope to achieve.
-There’s always the next crafty backyard barbecue with friends where your dog can socialize and pick up dropped hotdogs for the evening.
+There will always be another backyard barbecue with friends where your dog can socialize without worrying about loud fireworks.

 Don’t feel like you’re leaving your dog out.
 Trust us—they’d thank you if they could.